angulardart/site-angulardart/src/angular/guide/component-styles.md

 <?code-excerpt path-base="examples/ng/doc/component-styles"?>
 {%comment%}TODO: consider adding material equivalent to TS Appendices 1 & 2 if relevant.{%endcomment%}

-Angular applications are styled with standard CSS.
-That means you can apply everything you know about CSS stylesheets, selectors, rules, and media queries directly to Angular applications.
+Angular apps are styled with standard CSS.
+That means you can apply everything you know about CSS stylesheets, selectors, rules, and media queries directly to Angular apps.

 Additionally, Angular can bundle *component styles* with components, enabling a more modular design than regular stylesheets.